colgrave34/colgrave34.github.io/Linux Lighthouse/vps_post-install.md

 sudo dpkg-reconfigure -plow unattended-upgrades
 ```
 ![69a9a2fb9e89dd91a3661e30ddb9b03b.png](/assets/69a9a2fb9e89dd91a3661e30ddb9b03b.png)
-Select `yes` and It should generate the config files automatically.
+Select `Yes` and It should generate the config files automatically.
 Now we need to edit the config file for the things you want to automatic updates.
 ```
 sudo vim /etc/apt/apt.conf.d/50unattended-upgrades